 Replacing an old rubber roof with IB PVC roofing membrane in Lowell, MA.

 In the beginning of Dec.
 09 we installed a new IB PVC roof in Lowell, MA.
-This roof replaced an old EPDM rubber roof which was installed by a hack roofing contractor about two years ago, and was failing miserably, due to two factors: poor roofing system design on the part of EPDM roofing, and horrible installation by the roofing contractor.
+This roof replaced an old EPDM rubber roof, which was installed by a hack roofing contractor about two years ago.
+The roof was failing miserably, due to two factors: poor roofing system design on the part of EPDM, and a horrible installation job by the contractor.
 I suspect that this contractor had almost zero knowledge about flat roofing and rubber installation.
 Before I go into the IB roof installation, I want to talk a bit about the two factors mentioned above that contributed to the roof failure.

-The roof actually consisted of two roof sections not connected to each other.
+The roof actually consisted of two sections not connected to each other.
 One smaller roof in the front of this historic home was about 100 sq. ft. in total, but its shape made using a rubber roof not feasible due to limitations / flaws of rubber roof system design.
 Another roof section was just over 300 sq. ft. and covered an enclosed porch in the rear of the house.
-This section had a low slope to it (about 2 in 12 pitch) and a hip roof design.
-The failure of both front and rear roof sections was the result of bad installation by the roofing contractor and EPDM rubber roof shrinkage, as well as seam adhesive failure.
+This section had a low slope (about 2 in 12 pitch) and a hip roof design.
+The failure of both front and rear roof sections was the result of bad installation by the roofing contractor, EPDM membrane’s shrinkage, as well as seam adhesive failure.

 When EPDM rubber roofing membrane is installed on a roof connected to a wall of a building, the membrane must be laid down with a flap going up the wall – in essence, the wall flashing and the roof covering must be done with one piece of material to eliminate leaks in the the roof to wall connection.
-Therefore, the field sheet of roofing membrane is only held down by glue (which happens to break down after 5-7 years).
+In the case of EPDM, the field sheet of roofing membrane is only held down by glue (which happens to break down after 5-7 years).
 While in some cases this work out fine, very often the rubber shrinks and pulls away from the wall-to-roof connection point.
 This results in either the detachment of wall flashing, membrane pulling away from the corner of roof to wall connection, or in some rare cases, when the wall flashing is securely attached to the wall, the shrinking rubber roof may pull the wall with it – for example it can pull a brick parapet wall.
-Read the rest of this entry »
+Continue reading

 As I’m writing this, the 2009 Solar Decathlon in Washington, DC is nearing its completion.
 Twenty teams from around the globe are competing to build the best Solar Home, judged in ten different categories, including: architecture, engineering, net metering, living comfort as well as others.
-This year, Massachusetts – home to some of the greatest colleges and universities in the world – is represented by Team Boston - the joined efforts of Tufts, Boston Architecture College and a team of volunteers, all with the common goal to create green and sustainable home designs that could be readily available and affordable for actual home buyers and home builders.
-You can read my 2009 Solar Decathlon Review with pictures and videos I took there during Columbus Day weekend.
+This year, Massachusetts – home to some of the greatest colleges and universities in the world – is represented by Team Boston – the joined efforts of Tufts, Boston Architectural College and a team of volunteers, all with the common goal to create green and sustainable home designs that could be readily available and affordable for actual home buyers and home builders.

 Rubber roofing (EPDM) is not the best system for flat roofs, but in some instances, it just does not work right off the bet, and when it leaks, repairing such a roof is not even an option.
 In late July of 2009 we began work on one such roof in Roxbury, MA – a neighborhood of Boston, located 15 minutes from downtown.

-In addition to a generally horrible roof installation practice used by the contractor, the home owner – Jim - was very concerned about insulation screws being loose under the rubber roof and in some places penetrating the roof, creating more leaks.
-Despite all the corner cutting and improper installation of the rubber roof, Jim had one advantage that kept his house more or less watertight, and without major roof leaks.
+In addition to the careless installation practice used by the contractor, the homeowner, Jim, was very concerned about insulation screws being loose under the roof and in some places penetrating it, creating more leaks.
+Despite all the corner cutting and improper installation, Jim had one advantage that kept his house more or less watertight, and without major roof leaks.
 The roof was built with a slight slope, which diverted all the water toward the wall drain, while parapet walls kept the water from spilling over the roof edges.

 Just as a side note, this house used to be a part of a larger building, which was partially demolished at some point in time.
 Its current back wall used to be a separation firewall between different sections of the building.
-You can easily figure out by looking at the brick on the front and back of the house.
-This brings up a mystery which I cannot solve: The through-wall drain is located in the back of the house where the old separation wall is now.
+You can easily figure this out by looking at the brick on the front and back of the house.
+This brings up a mystery which I cannot solve: the through-wall drain is located in the back of the house, where the old separation wall is now.
 Therefore, back when the house was bigger, all the water would flow to the adjacent section of the roof.
-Still it had to drain somewhere, otherwise the house would be completely flooded, and a roof could actually collapse under all that weight.
-I suppose there were through-roof drains which were buried / removed during one of the re-roofs and a through-wall drain was created when the rear part of the building was removed.
+Still it had to drain somewhere, otherwise the house would be completely flooded, and the roof could have actually collapsed under all that weight.
+I suppose there were through-roof drains, which were buried / removed during one of the re-roofs and a through-wall drain was created when the rear part of the building was removed.
 I will come back to this topic later on, when I’ll discuss the parapet walls on this house.
-Read the rest of this entry »
+Continue reading

 Waterproofing a flat roof deck:

 Wellesley is known for its beautiful mansions and only the best building products (such as an IB Flat roof) make their way into these homes.
 Having a backyard deck is a great addition to the coziness of any home, and very often such decks are built over a sun room, garage, or other living space.
 Therefore, having such deck completely watertight is of utmost importance.
-If this flat roof deck leaks, it would be very difficult to trace this leak, since a wooden deck siting on slippers over the waterproofing layer is usually built as one piece, and it would require a complete dis-assembly of the deck to find and fix the roof leak.
+If this flat roof deck leaks, it would be very difficult to trace this leak, since a wooden deck siting on slippers over the waterproofing layer is usually built as one piece, and complete dis-assembly of the deck would be required to find and fix the leak.